-Suppliers shall maintain employee and contract worker personnel records in accordance with all applicable laws including the GDPR where applicable.
+Suppliers shall maintain employee and contract worker personnel records in accordance with all data privacy laws, where applicable.

 Suppliers shall comply with all applicable laws and regulations regarding working conditions and shall provide workers with a safe and healthy environment.

 Suppliers are expected to operate their business in a way that promotes the values and principles of sustainability, such as limiting waste, reducing emissions, identifying and quantifying areas of environmental & societal impacts, and ensuring that they are positive contributors to the communities in which they operate.

 It is the responsibility of each of Crowley’s Suppliers to ensure compliance with this Code and to inform its Crowley representative if a situation develops that causes, or may potentially cause, the Supplier to operate in violation of this Code.
 In addition to any other rights Crowley may have under its agreement with any Supplier, Crowley may request the removal from service for Crowley of any representative of the Supplier who behaves in a manner that is unlawful or inconsistent with this Code or any Crowley policy, and/or require the Supplier to implement a corrective action plan.
 If corrective action is advised but not taken, or at any other time, Crowley may elect to take its business elsewhere.
 Crowley encourages Suppliers to define and implement a policy for social accountability and to adopt or establish a management system to ensure that the requirements of this Code can be met in a consistent way.